pinguin999/ALPACA/lua-docs/docs/scene.md

 ## Background

 The background of a scene is also a Spine file.
-It has the parameters like an item.
+It has the same parameters as an item.

-To define the area where the player can walk, add a bounding box with the name `walkable_area` to the Spine file.
+To define the area where the player can walk, add a bounding box named `walkable_area` to the Spine file.
-A bounding box with the name `non_walkable_area` will create a hole into the `walkable_area`.
+A bounding box named `non_walkable_area` will create a hole in the `walkable_area`.

 ## zBufferMap

-To scale the player depending on the position in the scene, you can provide an extra image file.
+To scale the player depending on its position in the scene, you can provide an additional image file.
-The images alpha value will be multipyed with the players scale.
+The alpha value of the image will be multiplied with the scale of the player.
 No alpha means 1, so the player is not scaled.
-Full alpha mens the player is scaled to 0.
+Full alpha means the player is scaled to 0.

-The image has to be placed next to the scene background in a folder called `zBufferMap`.
+The image must be placed next to the scene background in a folder named `zBufferMap`.

 ## Borders

-With the 4 border vales you can limit the camera.
-This prevents that the black background is visible.
+With the 4 border values you can limit the camera.
+This prevents the black background from being visible.

 ## Doors

 To connect two scenes ALPACA uses the concept of doors.
-Normally you want the player to walk towards the door and than switch scenes.
+Normally you want the player to go to the door and then switch scenes.
 In the new scene the player should be where the door is.
-Therefor ALPACA expects a Spine point near each door with next scenes name.
+Therefore ALPACA expects a Spine point near each door with the name of the next scene.
-After changing the scene, the player will be placed at the Spine point with last scenes name.
+After the scene change the player is placed at the Spine point with the name of the last scene.

 ```lua
 GoToPoint("scene_corridor_right", function ()